wesleycoates/ChicagoBeerFinder/README.md

 # ChicagoBeerFinder
-Just trying out a new repo for an app built by Claude to help me catalog Chicago beers
+Web app built and supported by Claude to help me catalog Chicago beers